California Games: Legacy

+The video game was followed in 1988 by VCR California Games - a board game with a companion VCR tape featuring short clips of various sports.

 The game was followed in 1990 by California Games II, but the sequel failed to match the original's success.

 A California Games television series was considered in the late 1980s as part of the Super Mario Bros.
-Power Hour, a one-hour animation block of Nintendo focused video game adaptations.
+Power Hour, a one-hour animation block of Nintendo-focused video game adaptations.
 Concept art was produced for the project by DIC Animation City.
 Only the Mario and Zelda segments for the block were ultimately produced, airing in 1989 as part of The Super Mario Bros.
 Super Show!.

-The game was released for mobile phones in the Java format, and current rights holders System 3 CEO Mark Cale has stated that the game will be available in future as both a retail product and an online product for the PlayStation 3, Wii and Nintendo DS.
+The game was released for mobile phones in the Java format.
 The Commodore 64 version was released for the Wii's Virtual Console service in Europe on April 11, 2008, and in North America on July 6, 2009.
+The current rights holder is Epyx Games, LLC and they are working on a revival of this title with one of their existing development partners.